avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

-- A technical exploration in particle system based on fluid simulation
-- Implemented with Cinder with Nvidia Flex library for fluid simulation
+- Implemented with Cinder with Nvidia Flex for fluid simulation

 ---